HORMONE REPLACEMENT THERAPY

 Hashimoto’s thyroiditis, also called Hashimoto’s disease.
-This condition is common and caused by an infection in the thyroid that reduces its hormone output.
+This condition is common.
+It is an infection in the thyroid that is associated with reduced hormone output.
 In almost all cases, the infection goes away quickly on a nutritional balancing program.
-Thyroid hormone replacement will slow the corrective process in all cases and is not needed at all.
-For more on this topic, read Hashimoto’s Thyroiditis.
+Normalizing the levels of all the thyroid hormones takes longer, but it occurs, as well.
+The use of thyroid hormone replacement will slow the corrective process in all cases and is usually not needed.

-approaches to solving them, see the article on this website, Thyroid Disease.
+problems and natural approaches to solving them, see the article on this

 Addison’s disease.
 According to medical texts, cortisol or cortisone replacement therapy are needed in these cases.
 However, I have worked with a number of people with a diagnosis of Addison’s disease.
 So far, in every case, a nutritional balancing program has been sufficient to correct it, without ever needing adrenal hormone replacement therapy.
 In fact, adrenal hormones get in the way of correction.

 To read more about this topic, click on Addison’s Disease, Adrenal Insufficiency and Adrenal Burnout Syndrome.
 The side effects of even low-dose cortisone therapy are so devastating that its use should be reserved as a last resort only if all else fails.